-Employers - calling and employing bodies - in congregational settings this is likely to be the church council who also oversee the service of volunteers
+Employers - calling and employing bodies - in congregational settings this is likely to be the church council who also oversee the service of volunteers and operation of the Premises.

 What is an acceptable Medical Exemption from getting vaccinated?

 The CHO's Directions describes these as 'Medical Contraindications' and they are very specific.